googleapis/google-api-java-client-services/README.md

 ## Authentication

-google-api-java recommends using the [google-auth-library-java](https://github.com/googleapis/google-auth-library-java) library to authenticate requests. google-auth-library-java supports a wide range of authentication types; see the [project's README](https://github.com/googleapis/google-auth-library-java#google-auth-library) and [javadoc](https://googleapis.dev/java/google-auth-library/latest/) for more details.
+google-api-java recommends using the [google-auth-library-java][google-auth-library] library to authenticate requests. google-auth-library-java supports a wide range of authentication types; see the [project's README](https://github.com/googleapis/google-auth-library-java#google-auth-library) and [javadoc](https://googleapis.dev/java/google-auth-library/latest/) for more details.

 ## Generating the API clients